 - 1 teaspoon vanilla extract

-- 1/4 cup oil (Anna told me to always use Mazola in this recipe, and I always have, but I imagine that canola or some other neutrally flavoured oil would probably work just as well.)
+- 1/4 cup oil (Anna told me to always use Mazola in this recipe but I use sunflower oil now.
+Any neutrally flavoured oil will work just as well.)

 - Brown sugar and cinnamon for the topping